jfcloutier/karma_system/design_notes/som.md

 #### Recruiting a CA

 When a CA is asked to join an umwelt as part of the mitosis of another CA, it either accepts or refuses with probability modulated by its state.

 It refuses being recruited if it does not yet have a symbolic generative model.

 The probability that it accepts goes down:

 * the more it participates in umwelts already (it converges to 0 rather quickly)
-* the lower its wellbeing, modulated up by stress
+* the lower its wellbeing

 ### Apoptosis